Sara Moss - Author

 For designers, built and natural environment professionals

-This was originally sparked by personal experience with loved ones in hospital in 2013–14.
-It grew when I received a Women in Technology short course scholarship in Sydney in 2016 and researched others’ anxiety; and in New York in 2017, during the global interaction design conference which included wayfinding and placemaking in museums and health facilities by centring the body.
+This interest was originally sparked by personal experience with loved ones in hospital in 2013–14.
+It grew when I received a Women in Technology short course scholarship in Sydney in 2016 and researched others’ anxiety; and in New York in 2017, during the global interaction design conference, which included wayfinding and placemaking in museums and health facilities by centring the body.

 Of course, the pandemic years have given us a significant understanding of wellbeing related to place and space, too.